 Pauline’s is located in restored old stables and the rooms are lovely, quaint and in a perfect fit with the surrounding.
 The whole place has a very European vintage style with Nepalese decorations.
 Pauline’s combines the heritage of the Rana time with an appealing medieval French décor, creating a pleasant, romantic atmosphere, which makes this place highly recommendable for couples.

 The hotel is surrounded by lovely boutique shops and delicious restaurants.
 This provides customers with everything they need without ever leaving the complex.
 That’s why Pauline’s is my favorite place for starting and ending my travels when visiting Kathmandu.

-If you’re looking for accommodation in Nepal, also check out my review of Green Park Chitwan, another amazing place.
+If you’re liking 3 Rooms by Pauline’s, also check out my review of Green Park Chitwan, another amazing place.